ShoulderKarlsson/getlint/README.md

 ```

 *If you want, you can add an alias to your .bashrc or .zshrc.
 If so paste the following into the commandline of your choice*

-**NOTE** - For this to work, the command line workding directory must be inside the personal-styler folder.
+**NOTE** - For this to work, the active command line directory must be the getlint folder.

 ```zsh
 echo alias getlint="'sh $PWD/move.sh'" >> ~/[Replace with .zshrc / .bashrc]